Polyunsaturated fat

-Polyunsaturated fatty acids (PUFAs) are fatty acids that contain more than one double bond in their backbone.
-This class includes many important compounds, such as essential fatty acids and those that give drying oils their characteristic property.

-Polyunsaturated fats are fats in which the constituent hydrocarbon chain possesses two or more carbon–carbon double bonds.
-Polyunsaturated fat can be found mostly in nuts, seeds, fish, seed oils, and oysters.
-"Unsaturated" refers to the fact that the molecules contain less than the maximum amount of hydrogen (if there were no double bonds).
-These materials exist as cis or trans isomers depending on the geometry of the double bond.

-Chemical structure

-Saturated fats have hydrocarbon chains which can be most readily aligned.
-The hydrocarbon chains in trans fats align more readily than those in cis fats, but less well than those in saturated fats.
-In general, this means that the melting points of fats increase from cis to trans unsaturated and then to saturated.
-See the section about the chemical structure of fats for more information.
+In biochemistry and nutrition, a polyunsaturated fat is a fat that contains a polyunsaturated fatty acid (abbreviated PUFA), which is a subclass of fatty acid characterized by a backbone with two or more carbon–carbon double bonds.

+Some polyunsaturated fatty acids are essentials.
+Polyunsaturated fatty acids are precursors to and are derived from polyunsaturated fats, which include drying oils.

+Nomenclature

 The position of the carbon-carbon double bonds in carboxylic acid chains in fats is designated by Greek letters.
 The carbon atom closest to the carboxyl group is the alpha carbon, the next carbon is the beta carbon and so on.
 In fatty acids the carbon atom of the methyl group at the end of the hydrocarbon chain is called the omega carbon because omega is the last letter of the Greek alphabet.
 Omega-3 fatty acids have a double bond three carbons away from the methyl carbon, whereas omega-6 fatty acids have a double bond six carbons away from the methyl carbon.
 The illustration below shows the omega-6 fatty acid, linoleic acid.

-While it is the nutritional aspects of polyunsaturated fats that are generally of greatest interest, these materials also have non-food applications.
-Drying oils, which polymerize on exposure to oxygen to form solid films, are polyunsaturated fats.
-The most common ones are linseed (flax seed) oil, tung oil, poppy seed oil, perilla oil, and walnut oil.
-These oils are used to make paints and varnishes.

 Polyunsaturated fatty acids can be classified in various groups by their chemical structure: